-- Each week we gather as a community to celebrate the Holy Eucharist, known in some traditions as the Lord's Supper or Holy Communion. - On occasion the community gathers for special services and ceremonies.
+- Each week we gather three times a week as a community.
+Once a week we gather to celebrate the Holy Eucharist, known in some traditions as the Lord's Supper or Holy Communion. - Additionally, Each Sunday, there is an optional Eucharist offered for those who want to participate called Fellowship.
+Different from our more formal services, it is more of a youth group style gathering. - On occasion the community gathers for special services and ceremonies, like Palm Sunday.

 One way of building community and fostering school spirit is to join as one body in prayer and praise, so attendance at chapel is required.
 This does not mean that everyone has to believe the same way.
-It is healthy to feel some skepticism; it is normal for faith to change and to grow in unexpected ways.
-We want members of the Christ School community to respect the tradition of the church, and to keep an open mind and heart to the possibility of spiritual growth.
-In addition to the required services, there is a voluntary fellowship gathering and special pastoral offices as called for.
+It is healthy to ask questions; it is normal for faith to change and to grow in unexpected ways.
+We want members of the Christ School community to respect the tradition of the church, and to keep an open mind to the possibility of spiritual growth.
 Many students and faculty find that one of the most important groups on campus is our fellowship group which meets weekly under the direction of the Chaplain.
 All are welcome to attend.
 In addition, there are a number of student-led or faculty-led fellowship groups, as well as room for new groups that members of the community might want to start.
 Please see the Chaplain for further information regarding any of our spiritual programs.